spectrocloud/librarium/content/docs/10-audit-logs/05-kube-api-audit-logging.md

 # Enable Auditing

-The Kubernetes API Audit policies contain rules about what events are captured and the level of detail to include.
+The Kubernetes API Audit policies define the rules for capturing events and specifying the level of detail to include.
 The audit policy you create will capture all requests at the *metadata* level.
 To learn more about the various audit levels, visit the Kubernetes API [Audit Policy](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#audit-policy) documentation.

 <br />